Jasper-zz/prometheus_libvirt_exporter/README.md

 The `libvirt_exporter` will expose all metrics from enabled collectors by default.
 This is the recommended way to collect metrics to avoid errors when comparing metrics of different families.

-For advanced use the `node_exporter` can be passed an optional list of collectors to filter metrics.
+For advanced use the `libvirt_exporter` can be passed an optional list of collectors to filter metrics.
 The `collect[]` parameter may be used multiple times.
 In Prometheus configuration you can use this syntax under the [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<scrape_config>).

 ```
   params: